ericmjl/protein-systematic-characterization/papers/bayesian-ht-analysis.md

 ## Simulation Setup

 key points:
+- describe experimental setup:
+  - batch effects are controlled for by having internal controls and standards
+  - need figure
-- describe BGM for polymerase assay
+- describe BGM for a generic "fold change" HT assay.

 ## Modelled Error in estimate as function of number of replicates